 - The event is solely an artisan and craft fair

 Yes.
-Eligible festivals and events can be approved for up to $2,500 in funding each calendar year and may apply again the following year.
-One of the primary goals of the program is to provide grant funding that’s reliable for small festivals and events on an ongoing basis.
+Eligible festivals and events can be approved for up to $2,500 if the total project budget is less than $50,000 or up to $5,000 if the total project budget is $50,000 or greater.
+Applicants may apply for one festival or event per year and may apply again for the following year.
+One of the primary goals of the program is to provide grant funding that’s reliable for festivals and events on an ongoing basis.

-Funding will be approved once staff have received and reviewed a finalized application and supporting documents, which must include a resolution of support from a local government and the festival or event’s budget information.
+Funding will be approved once staff have received and reviewed a finalized application and supporting documents, which must include a resolution of support from a local government (if the festival or event has not been previously approved for funding) and the festival or event’s budget information.

 Please contact Northern Development staff to discuss your project in further detail.